Frequently Asked Questions

 Each course provided online will have an induction for students to familiarise with the technology and to meet their peers and students.

 Students will access courses while off campus but this does not mean that their experience will be undermined by the distance as they will have access to a student community site.

 Low bandwidth connection might hamper the accessibility to the online course.

 How do you choose which courses to study?

 The choice will depend on which formula you choose and can be tailored to your individual interests, MSF content and your career path.

-You can find a provisional timetable for the leap courses here.
+You can find a provisional timetable for the LEAP courses running in semester 1 here.